sematext/docs/docs/experience/integrations.md

 All of the integrations require adding and [configuring the Experience script](./getting-started).
 However, single-page applications require one more configuration step to register route changes.

 ## Angular
-The Angular SPA integrations supports both Angular.js and Angular 2+.
+The Angular SPA integration supports both Angular.js and Angular 2+.

 ### Angular 2+
-If your website uses newer Angular.js you should add a call to routeChange whenever the route changes in your webapp.
-This can be done in your top-level component where Router is defined by adding the ngOnInit function and subscribing to the Router events as shown in the following example.
+If your webapp uses the newer Angular you should add a call to `routeChange` whenever the route changes in your webapp.
+This can be done in your top-level component where `Router` is defined by adding the `ngOnInit` function and subscribing to the `Router` events as shown in the following example.

 ```js
 import { Component, OnInit } from '@angular/core';